Calabonga/Calabonga.Commandex.Engine/README.md

 * **[Calabonga.Commandex.Engine.Processors](https://github.com/Calabonga/Calabonga.Commandex.Engine.Processors)** → Results Processors for Calabonga.Commandex.Shell commands execution results.
 This is an extended version of the just show string in the notification dialog.

 ## History of changes

+### v2.2.0 2025-04-15
+* Open dialog in the window maximized now available.
+See the override for DialogResult `IsMaximized`
+* Some summaries updated/added/improved.
+* Some refactoring made, syntax error fixed.

 ### v2.1.0 2025-01-30